-On the day of inspection the inspector met with two of the three residents that lived in the home.
-One resident left before the inspector had a chance to meet them.
-They had a family visit planned and were eager to leave the centre.
+The inspector had the opportunity to meet the three residents living in this centre over the course of the inspection.
+Some residents used alternative and augmentative methods to communicate with the inspector.
 The inspector also spoke with management and staff of the designated centre, reviewed documentation and observed the interactions and support provided to residents during the day.